Create a Persistent Cache

 If a database already exists with the specified Database Name, you will be prompted with an error message "Database already exists".

-You can also use the PowerShell to manage persistence caches by using the NCache supported PowerShell cmdlets.
+You can also use PowerShell or Command Line Tools to manage persistence caches by using the NCache supported Command Line Interface.

 Create Cache